Loading…

 // Civic Initiative, Social AI

-How is Australia actually performing?
-50 metrics across eight categories (economy, housing, health, society, government finances, business, demographics and innovation), scored, traffic-lighted and charted back to 2000.
+How the country is tracking, in 50 metrics across eight categories (economy, housing, health, society, government finances, business, demographics and innovation), scored, traffic-lighted and charted back to 2000.
 A free, non-partisan dashboard co-stewarded with an Australian not-for-profit partner as part of our Social AI commitment.
 Updated weekly from ABS, RBA, AIHW and other authoritative sources.
 No accounts, no paywalls, no spin.

 Bob, the platform’s AI data concierge, answers questions about Australia’s performance using specialist database tools.
 Every number traceable to a specific government source.
 No hallucinated statistics.